KWGroup/NQA/README.md

 ########################################## ^ 5.17 s per loop #################################################

 ```
-In comparison to the short-answer case, the preprocessing for long answer model (i.e., the candidate filter) requires an additional data warpper to preduct the training instances candidate-by-candidate.
+In comparison to the short-answer case, the preprocessing for long answer model (i.e., the candidate filter) requires an additional data warpper to produce the training instances candidate-by-candidate.

 Here, we recommend using pure generator and avoiding saving any intermediate dataframe, since the amount of training candidate is large.